Jovon Makama: Lincoln City

-Makama signed his first professional contract with Lincoln on 17 May 2021.
-On 11 August 2021, he joined Gainsborough Trinity on loan with Lincoln City teammate Hayden Cann for the season.
-Following his season at Gainsborough he would commit his long-term future at Lincoln.
+On 17 May 2021, Makama signed his first professional contract with Lincoln City.
+Following his season at Gainsborough Trinity he committed his long-term future at Lincoln.
 He would make his Lincoln City debut against Doncaster Rovers in the EFL Cup on 9 August 2022.
-On 12 August, Makama joined Brackley Town on loan for the season.
-He would score his first Lincoln goal during his Brackley loan spell, playing against Barnsley in the EFL Trophy on 30 August 2022.
-He was recalled from his loan on 4 January 2023.
+His first Lincoln goal was scored during his Brackley loan spell, playing against Barnsley in the EFL Trophy on 30 August 2022.